Hans Schenk (economist): Miscellaneous

 Acted as consultant to multinational enterprises, Dutch ministries, the governments of Vietnam and South Africa, UNCTAD, UNI-Europa, trade unions, and employers' federations.
 Past member of the Industrial Policy Committee of the SER and various other official committees.
 Organiser of several conferences, most recently on ‘Governance of the Modern Firm'.
-Led the academic supporting team of the De Wit Committee of the Dutch Parliament which studied the causes of, and policy responses to the Great Financial Crisis of 2008.
+Led the academic supporting team of the De Wit Committee of the Dutch Parliament which studied the causes of, and policy responses to the 2008 financial crisis.